diogok/FastChat/README.md

 # FastChat

-FastChat is a simple, fast and concise chat widget for your website or web application.
+FastChat is a simple, fast and concise chat and messenger widget for your website or web application.

 Icons by [awesome glyphicons](http://glyphicons.com/).